BackupTheBerlios/jif/JIF/src/readme.txt

 >>> [ [MAPPING] Section ]___________________________________________
       ^^^^^^^^^^^^^^^^^

 So, what about the ZCODE characters?
-I mean the "@`e" that stands for Ã¨ and so on.
+I mean the "@`e" that stands for "è" and so on.
 If you want to write a game which is compatible with most of the Inform Interpreters (zcode), you should use these special characters.
 Jif can manage this for you.